 You will lead one or two international Workcamps in Germany, requiring 16 to 23 days of continuous on-site presence per project.
 Additionally, you will coordinate the organizational preparation alongside your co-leader and communicate with local partners.

-3. Environmental education workshop or public outreach
+3. Environmental education workshop or international training course

-4. Evaluation seminar (October 2nd–5th, 2025, in Harthausen near Speyer)
+4. Evaluation seminar (October 1-4, 2026, in Ziegelhausen, Heidelberg)

 Reflect on your experiences, explore alternative pedagogical approaches, and analyze your newly acquired skills at our Volunteers’ Weekend in October, alongside other group leaders and volunteers.